cybozu-go/cke/docs/reboot.md

 The requests are appended to the reboot queue.
 Each request entry corresponds to a list of nodes.

-CKE watches the reboot queue and handles the reboot request one by one.
+CKE watches the reboot queue and handles the reboot requests.
+CKE processes reboot requests in the following manner:

-CKE first cordons the nodes to mark them as unschedulable.
+1. cordons the nodes to mark them as unschedulable.
-Second, CKE checks the existence of Job-managed Pods in the nodes.
-If there are the Pods on the nodes, CKE gives up on rebooting the nodes.
+2. checks the existence of Job-managed Pods on the nodes.
+If such Pods exist on the nodes, uncordons the node immediately and process it again later.
-Then CKE calls the Kubernetes eviction API to delete the Pods on the target nodes while respecting the PodDisruptionBudget.
-It proceeds without deleting DaemonSet-managed Pods.
-After waiting for the deletion of the Pods, CKE reboots and waits for the nodes by invoking an external command specified in the [cluster configuration](cluster.md#reboot).
+3. evicts (and/or deletes) non-DaemonSet-managed pods on the nodes.
+4. reboot the node by running hardware reboot command for the node.
+5. waits for boot by running boot check command for the node.
-Finally, CKE uncordons the nodes and recovers them, e.g. resumes kubelet.
+6. uncordons the nodes and recovers them.

 The behavior of the reboot functionality is configurable through the [cluster configuration](cluster.md#reboot).